Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Preliminaries

 \subsection{Notation}

 Throughout, we reserve $G$ for the graph, $V$ for its vertex set, $E$ for its edge set, $w$ for its edge weights, $n = |V|$ for its number of vertices, $m = |E|$ for its number of edges, and $\diamG$ for its \textit{unweighted} diameter (i.e., the maximum over $u,v \in V$ of the shortest unweighted path from $u$ to $v$).
+For a positive integer $n$, we denote the set $\{1, \dots, n\}$ by $[n]$.